-Fire, smoke and burglar alarms Visually inspected.
+Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-There were smoke alarms present within the property.
-These were not tested.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
-We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will ownership.
+We have not assessed or tested any existing equipment and it is the ownership.

-comply with these standards following a change of
+purchasers responsibility to confirm that the property will comply with these standards following a change of